bahtiyartan/troia/docs/languagebasics.rst

 The main purpose of TROIA Language is developing business applications, so it contains too many useful features to access, operate and report business layer information.

 Thanks to these features, TROIA reduces "the pain" caused by technical details of programming languages, so programmers can focus business layer issues.
-Timezone, localization, multi-language support, cross platform & database, formatters, validators, api&dlls etc. are the examples of these painful technnical details.
+Time zone, localization, multi-language support, cross platform & database, formatters, validators, api&dlls etc. are the examples of these painful technnical details.

 Basic Language Elements